Bigessfour/BusBus/README.md

 - Loading indicator and robust error handling
 - All obsolete designer files removed; codebase streamlined

+### Process Management & Testing Improvements (May 2025)

+- Refactored process shutdown and cleanup logic to prevent repeated or unnecessary process kills
+- Improved diagnostics and error handling for process management
+- Resolved integration test failures related to process leaks and shutdown
+- All integration and unit tests now pass cleanly
+- Best practices for process monitoring and test isolation documented in code and test suite

 ## Build Status

 To build and test: